indivisualvj/indivisual/README.md

 ### MIDI Controllers
-- If you own a [Arturia Beatstep](https://www.arturia.com/beatstep/overview), simply connect it.
+- If you own an [Arturia Beatstep](https://www.arturia.com/beatstep/overview), simply connect it.
 If the device uses factory settings, it will work immediately and the layout will just work fine.
-- Otherwise you have to build up your own layout.
+- Otherwise, you have to build up your own layout.
 Have a look at [MidiController.yml](app/structure/MidiController.yml)
 - ... more explanation here ...

 ### Plugins
 indivisual comes with a set of funny plugins.
-Nevertheless you might want to extend it with some of your own ideas.
+Nevertheless, you might want to extend it with some of your own ideas.
 In this case you can add your own plugins for the most settings available.

 To find out more read plugins [tutorial](docs/plugins.md).